 The application period is January 22–April 6, 2020.

 Please scan your complete transcripts of course grades, and at least three (3), but not more than four (4) letters of recommendation, and include them with your application.
 All scans must be submitted in PDF format.
 Please make sure that each of your attachments are 12 MB, or less, in size.

-Please note that when you submit your application, our webserver will place a cookie—a small text file—on your computer which will hold the data that you fill out.
+Please note that when you submit your application, our web server will place a cookie—a small text file—on your computer which will hold the data that you fill out.
 Your computer must enable us to place the cookie in order for you to complete the application.
 The cookie will allow you to interrupt the application process without losing the information you already completed to the point of interruption.
-Once the application has been submitted, the cookie can be removed.
+Once the application has been submitted, the applicant may remove the cookie.

 Selections will be made each year during the month of April.